 Consultation and Mentoring Options

 If you get stuck, don’t worry.
-I offers both one-time and ongoing mentoring consultations (paid, with a satisfaction guarantee).
-Visit http://somatics.com/page7-consultation.htm to schedule.
+Mentoring options — both one-time and ongoing — are available (paid, with a satisfaction guarantee).
+Visit http://somatics.com/page7-consultation.htm to learn more and to schedule.

 The Institute for Somatic Study and Development

 Lawrence Gold is a certified clinical somatic educator who has been in practice since 1990.
 His clients are typically people in pain who have not gotten help from standard therapies.
 Contact Lawrence Gold, here.
 Read about his background, here.